MultiSafepay/shopware6/DISCLAIMER.md

 ==========
 Do not edit or add to this plugin if you wish to upgrade the MultiSafepay plugin to newer versions in the future.
-If you wish to customize the plugin for your needs please document your changes and make backups before you update.
+If you wish to customize the plugin for your needs, please document your changes and make backups before you update.
 ___

 **Author**: [MultiSafepay](integration@multisafepay.com)\